terintealexandrin18/quiz1romania/README.md

 - [CHROME DEV TOOLS](https://developer.chrome.com/docs/devtools/) - Used to review the code, test its responsiveness, and make any necessary adjustments.
 - [W3C MARKUP VALIDATOR](https://validator.w3.org/) - Used to validate the HTML code.
 - [W3C CSS VALIDATOR](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS code.
+- [JSHINT](https://jshint.com/) - Used to validate the JAVASCRIPT code
 - SNIPPING TOOL - Used for screenshot and snipping.
 - PAINT - Used to combine the snipped images.

 ## 5 Testing

+- The quiz site was tested on various devices including desktop computers, laptops, tablets, and smartphones.
+The testing was done to ensure that the site was responsive and worked well on different screen sizes and resolutions.
+Different browsers were also used for testing to ensure cross-browser compatibility.
+The primary focus of the testing was to identify any bugs or issues with the site's functionality and user experience.

 - Before completing the project, I identified and resolved the following issues.

 |Issues occurred| Image with the issues|